-- The shipper must confirm:that the filling degree is meet.
-Fuel level must be below 25% of the tank. - Stowage location onboard the vessel for CGV is regulated by IMO and is in detail described in the Cargo Handling Instruction under: Stowage of CGV.
+- The Shipper must confirm that the filling degree meet the 50% filling rate of the tank capacity before the vehicle reaches the port. - Stowage location onboard the vessel for CGV is regulated by IMO and is in detail described in the Cargo Handling Instruction under: Stowage of CGV.